STEM Best Practices Conference

 FREE.
 There is no conference registration fee.

-What if I can’t attend the entire event?
+What if I can’t attend the entire virtual event?

 Will you run out of space?

-While the venue can accommodate 700 attendees, we STRONGLY ENCOURAGE early registration, as seating fills fast.
-The number of available spaces remaining can be seen on the registration website.
+While the venue can accommodate 1000 attendees, we STRONGLY ENCOURAGE early registration, as registration fills fast.

 Can I get credit for this conference?

-Attendees will be given a certificate of attendance which may be used to document seven (7) re-licensure points.
+Attendees will be given a certificate of attendance which may be used to document six (6) re-licensure points.